 2.0: Yup.
 When you were at work.

 movita: What the heck?!
 It’s not politically correct to ask about someone’s religion, is it?
 Are we doing that now?
-I mean, we didn’t ask if they were gay… even though we know they are.
+I mean, we didn’t ask about their sexuality.
 We just figured it out – WE DIDN’T ASK.
-Besides, gay people are way cooler than we are.
-Of course, we’re not supposed to say that gay people are cooler than straight people – it’s not politically correct.
-Whatever.
-The point is… what was my point?
-Right!
-The point is that even though we aren’t Jewish, we could be Jewish, and it’s weird to walk across the street to ask if we’re Jewish.
-That’s the point!
+And even though we aren’t Jewish, we could be Jewish, and it’s weird to just walk across the street to ask if we’re Jewish.
 Didn’t they see the wreath on the front door?
 Couldn’t they just figure it out?
-Arg!
-It doesn’t even matter.
+Wait!
+It doesn’t even matter!
 Wreath or no wreath, it’s a weird question to ask.
 Unless… Oh.
 My.
 God.
 Did it seem like they have a problem with us being Jewish?
 TELL ME EXACTLY WHAT THEY SAID.

 2.0: They asked if we were going to put up Christmas lights this year.

 2.0: I said, THEY ASKED IF WE WERE GOING TO…